Violent Crimes in Dallas, Texas

 Aggravated Robbery

-A person commits aggravated robbery (Texas Penal Code § 29.03) if they commit robbery (see above) and they cause serious bodily injury to another, use or exhibit a deadly weapon.
-Robbery can be aggravated if the person causes bodily injury to or threatens a disabled or elderly person with fear of imminent bodily injury or death.
-Aggravated robbery is a first-degree felony.
-As a result, you could face 5 – 99 years or up to life in prison and up to a $10,000 fine.
+A person commits aggravated robbery (Texas Penal Code § 29.03) if they commit robbery and cause serious bodily injury or show a deadly weapon.
+Aggravated robbery is considered a first-degree felony.

 Disorderly Conduct